phoenixv/librenms/doc/Extensions/Applications.md

 > NOTE: If using RHEL for your postfix server, qshape must be
 > installed manually as it is not officially supported.
 CentOs 6 rpms
 > seem to work without issues.
+> Make sure that qshape is in the path of the user running snmpd.

 ## Postgres